 Puma Sky II Hi Core History

-The Sky II Hi Core takes its cues from Puma’s classic basketball silhouette.
+The Sky II Hi Core takes its cues from Puma’s classic basketball silhouettes.
 This Germany-based shoe manufacturer known for basketball-inspired classics such as Puma Basket, Puma Clyde, and Puma Suede made its entry into the NBA league during the 80s to the 90s with its star player, the Puma Sky LX.
 It is a high-profile leather sneaker launched in 1986 with a distinctive leather Velcro strap across the ankle.

 An 8-time NBA All-Star player and small forward Alex English is one of the athletes seen donning high-top Puma basketball sneakers.
 He aced a number of games along with the Denver Nuggets squad wearing the Sky LX model.